Flood and Drainage Schemes in Bihar

 36521 |

-Flood management works so far implemented comprise of construction and maintenance of embankments, revetment in selected portions of river banks, land spurs and other necessary flood protection works.
-All the rivers excluding the Burhi Gandak joining the Ganga on its left bank in Bihar flows through a considerable length in Nepal.
+Flood management works so far implemented comprise construction and maintenance of embankments, revetment in selected portions of river banks, land spurs and other necessary flood protection works.
+All the rivers excluding the Burhi Gandak joining the Ganga on its left bank in Bihar flow through a considerable length in Nepal.
 A large part of their catchments fall in the glacial regions of great Himalayas.
-Thus the remedial measures of the flood problem of Bihar acquires international dimensions.
-As a long term measure construction of storage reservoirs and extensive water shed treatment in upper catchments of river is essential.
-As a short term protective measure, construction of embankments along rivers have been taken up.
-By constructing about 3745.96 km of embankment, around 36.46 Lakh ha of area has been brought under reasonable protection.
+Thus the remedial measures of the flood problem of Bihar acquire international dimensions.

-Basinwise Flood Prone and Protected Areas
+Basin-wise Flood Prone & Protected Area

-Sl.
+| Sl.
 No. |

 Name of Basin |